 - malignant melanoma

 - squamous cell carcinoma

 - basal cell carcinoma

-- blue naevus
+- blue nevus

 Most dermatofibromas do not require treatment.
-They can be safely left alone and will usually cause no symptoms aside from their appearance on the skin.
+A person can safely leave them alone, and they will usually cause no symptoms aside from their appearance on the skin.

 There are currently no known methods of permanently changing the size of a dermatofibroma.
 Occasionally, a growth may shrink or disappear on its own, but this is rare.

-Any new skin growth should be reported to a doctor, especially if it is changing size, shape, or color and follows an irregular pattern.
+Even though dermatofibromas are benign, a person should report any new skin growth to a doctor, especially if it is changing in size, shape, or color and has an irregular pattern.